RonjaKnudtsen/Bearly/README.md

   b2.
 For android: JAVA_HOME path needs to be set to your Java JDK folder.
 [JAVA_HOME for Windows](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html)
   b3.
 The Java and Android studio sdk needs to match.

+If you have any problems with building for android it might work if you uninstall the android 24 sdk (from android studio), and only use android 23 sdk.

 ###### The firebase_api_keys.js should contain:
 ```
 //connects the constants to the services module.